qbead/qbeadWebsite/content/book/lightandcolor.md

 You may have noticed that, as you changed the wavelength with the slider above, the color also changed.
 This is because the wavelength of light controls its color.
 The sensors in our eyes react differently to different wavelengths, which leads to perceiving different sensations of color.
 Red light has a long wavelength and purple light has a shorter wavelength.
-Using the interactive drawing, pick a red color and a purple color and notice how different their wavelengths are.
+Using the interactive drawing above, pick a red color and a purple color and notice how different their wavelengths are.

 Light with a wavelength between 380 and 700 nanometers is called the visible spectrum and it is the only type of electromagnetic waves our eyes can detect.<span class="footnote"><sup>[✱]</sup><span>For comparison, a human hair is about 50,000 nanometers in diameter.</span></span>